feathersjs/docs/getting-started/user-management.md

-# User authentication
+# Users Management

-In [the previous section](first-app.md) we set up a REST and real-time API at the `/messages` endpoint.
-Our generated app also comes with a `/users` endpoint and local authentication.
-In this chapter we will add a signup endpoint and user specific restrictions to posting and editing messages.
+In [the previous section](scaffolding.md) we set up a Message service with a `/messages` endpoint.
+The app we generated also comes with a `/users` endpoint and local authentication.
+In this chapter we will add a `/signup` endpoint that uses our User service and user specific restrictions for posting and editing messages.

 ## Creating and authenticating users

-A new user for local authentication can be created by POSTing to the `/users` endpoint.
-The fields required are `email` for the email (which is also the username) and `password` for the password.
-Passwords will be automatically hashed when creating a new user using [bcrypt](https://www.npmjs.com/package/bcryptjs).
+Even though we are going to create a separate `/signup` endpoint, new user can be created by POSTing to the `/users` endpoint.
+The fields required are `email` and `password`.
+Passwords are automatically hashed when creating a new user using [bcrypt](https://www.npmjs.com/package/bcryptjs).

-Feathers Authentication uses [JSON webtoken (JWT)](https://jwt.io/).
-To obtain a token for the user we created we need to POST the login information to the `http://localhost:3030/auth/local` endpoint set up by Feathers authentication.
-The returned token then needs to be set in the `Authorization` header for requests that require authentication.
-You can find more details in the [authentication chapter](../authentication/readme.md)/
+Feathers Authentication uses [JSON webtoken (JWT)](https://jwt.io/) for secure authentication between a client and server as opposed to cookies and sessions.
+To obtain a token for the user we created we first need to POST the `email` and `password` to the `http://localhost:3030/auth/local` endpoint set up by Feathers authentication.
+The response will return the authenticated user and their token.

+This token needs to be set in the `Authorization` header for any subsequent requests that require authentication.
+You can find more details in the [authentication chapter](../authentication/readme.md).

-When we create a frontend for our chat API this will all be done automatically for us by the [Feathers client](../clients/feathers.md) by calling `app.authenticate()`.
+When we create a front-end for our chat API this will all be done automatically for us by the [Feathers client](../clients/feathers.md) by calling `app.authenticate()`.

 ### Adding HTML pages